 Why do AT&T internet prices go up after 12 months?

-After 12 months, AT&T removes the new customer discount rate for existing AT&T DSL internet customers.
-Removing the discount raises the price of AT&T internet by $10 for AT&T DSL customers.
-The price of AT&T Fiber plans does not change after 12 months — the price change only applies to the slower DSL plans.
+After 12 months, AT&T removes the new customer discount rate for existing AT&T IPBB and DSL internet customers.
+Removing the discount raises the price of AT&T internet by $10 per month.
+The price of AT&T Fiber plans does not change after 12 months — the price change only applies to the slower DSL or IPBB plans.